-For students for whom English is a second language, a Test of English as a Foreign Language (TOEFL) score of at least 500 (paper), 173 (computer) or 61

-(Internet-Based) is required for admission consideration.
+Students for whom English is a second language, a Test of English as a Foreign Language (TOEFL) score of at least 500 (paper), 173 (computer) or 61 (Internet-Based) is required for admission consideration.
 Other tests will be looked at for admission if the TOEFL is not offered in your area.
+The English Proficiency Report must be filled out by the respective professional and accompany the other supporting documents.
 Please contact admissions regarding any questions.

-Also included with the application is the Foreign Student Financial Statement.
+Additional supporting documents required include an autobiographical statement, a passport copy with the biographical information and photograph, and the Foreign Student Financial Statement.
 This form MUST be completed and certified by the appropriate financial institution.
 Please make sure the form is accurate and signed in all appropriate places to avoid delays with the application processing.